ruhtrArthur/SF-Bay-Area-Bike-Share/README.md

 #### Conclusion:

-Gradient Boost outperformed the other models (Linear Regressions, Random Forest, XGBoost and Gradient Boost) for travel time prediction
+Gradient Boost outperformed the other models (Linear Regressions, Random Forest, XGBoost and Gradient Boost) for travel time prediction. <br>
 Noises significantly impact results.
 By dropping misleading outliers, RMSE dropped over 75%.
-Consider changing evaluation metrics.
+Consider changing evaluation metrics. <br>
-Cross Validation on tree-based Spark ML takes long time, potentially due to how Spark ML optimizes splits of continuous variables (approximating quantile instead of using exact splits)
+Cross Validation on tree-based Spark ML takes long time, potentially due to how Spark ML optimizes splits of continuous variables. (approximating quantile instead of using exact splits) <br>

-For Bike Riders : Optimize path according to duration For Bike Sharing Service Company: maintain the system in a balanced state (optimize docks for different stations)
+For Bike Riders : Optimize path according to duration <br>
+For Bike Sharing Service Company: maintain the system in a balanced state (optimize docks for different stations)